Sections

 Language-level differentiation requires you to account for your customers' languages and understand if their dialects are different.
 If they are, then you might need differentiated content-though you won't need to create wholly different websites for each market.

 More important, these linguistic changes should serve your SEO needs.
 You—or your website translation partner—must conduct market-specific keyword research that can be implemented to drive organic traffic.
-The site’s metadata—which is content often neglected by traditional translation services—should also be localized to improve your site’s search rankings.
+The site's metadata-which is content often neglected by traditional translation services-should also be localised to improve your site's search rankings.

 Language Nuances